locessentials/eng401-business-english-us/unit4/week10/team-charter-assignment.md

 ### Step 5: Submit your team charter

 **File naming conventions**
-- For individual submissions: `LastName_team-charter.docx`
+- For individual submissions: `LastNames_team-charter.docx`
-- For team submissions: `LastNames_team-charter.docx`
+- For team submissions: `LastNames1_LastNames2_team-charter.docx`

 **What to submit:**
 - Your completed and customized team charter as a Word document
 - Ensure all sections are filled out with specific, meaningful content
 - Include any new sections or substantial revisions you made to improve the template

+**Please deliver your document in MS Word format so that it can be easily commented on and edited using track changes.**

 ---